MAZ01001/GIF_decoder/README.md

 ### Edge cases

+- If `url` is not provided, show import menu and ignore all parameters, except for collapsible areas
 - If, during decoding, an error occurs, it will show the import menu and display the error without further decoding/rendering (ignore all parameters, except for collapsible areas)
 - If `import` is given only allow `url` and collapsable areas (ignore all other parameters)
   - When the import menu is open, the GIF is not yet decoded (only a preview is shown)